d3ltaV/NMH-Navigator/docs/SRS.md

 **Acceptance criteria:**
 - Users can easily see feedback and ratings for each component
 - Logged-in users can easily give feedback for classes/food /workjob
-- Multiple methods of rating are supported, such as free response, 0–5 scale, and scatter plot.
+- Multiple methods of rating are supported, such as free response and the 0–5 scale.

 #### Feature 3: Workjob Catalog